H.M. Krishna Murthy: Protein structure fabrication scandal

 The UAB investigation turned up significant amounts of data proving Murthy falsified these protein structures.
 In multiple instances, they found impossible electron densities and highly unlikely geometries.
 Furthermore, they found inconsistencies in the data indicative of computer generated information.
 In some cases, the information Murthy cited as proof of the structures was not a piece of original work.
 This confirmed the fictitious nature of his structures by showing that he had used another protein as a model for his creation.
 Specifically, Murthy tried to pass some elements of a known structure of TAQ polymerase (PDB entry 1TAQ) as a new structure (PDB entry 1CMW).
 When the misconduct inquiry looked for Murthy's work on several of these proteins, no experimental data was made available to them.
 Most significantly, no one has been able to experimentally support any of Murthy's structures.

 Murthy's most famous fraudulent structure was 1BEF.
 Published in 1999 and retracted in 2009, 1BEF was cited in over ninety publications.
 1BEF was first mentioned in a now retracted article from The Journal of Biological Chemistry.
 Murthy claimed 1BEF could be used as a potential treatment option for patients with dengue and other flaviviral proteases.
 The UAB team that investigated Murthy's publications said that 1BEF is “an improbable structure…[with] an unacceptable level of inter-atomic clashing.”

 Aftermath

-Murthy still claims he did not commit any misconduct.
-However, most scientists agree that the evidence against him indicates otherwise.
+Murthy claimed he did not commit any misconduct, however most scientists agree that the evidence against him indicated otherwise.
 Murthy's contract with the University of Alabama at Birmingham expired in February 2009, shortly after his fabrication of data became known to the university.
-The university chose not to renew the contract, ending their involvement with Murthy.
-Murthy's current whereabouts are not known and no one has been able to reach him.
-Murthy has not published since the scandal was uncovered.
+The university chose not to renew the contract, ending their involvement with Murthy and he has not published since the scandal was uncovered.

+In 2018, it was reported that the United States Office of Research Integrity had banned Murthy from any US government funded research for 10 years.